Phuket Weather January Averages, Thailand

 Ocean temperatures are steady here all year round showing little variance with a pleasant 28°C just 2°C down from the high of 30°C in the hot season.

 You can expect to see an average of 6 foggy days this month that is climbing to a high of 8 days in March.
 This is one more day than in December.
 During the hot summer months number of foggy days is lowest with just 1 day expected.

-Eat at several eateries her are the resort and choose from Lomtalay Thai Restaurant for dinner and breakfast with classical Thai music playing in the background, Sunset café for Thai and international cuisine open from 12 noon to midnight, Beach restaurant that is open for dinner from November 15 and lunch during December to January serving fresh fish, seafood and meat, Sunset Bar serves you cold drinks and refreshment and is great for an after dinner drink or the Beach Bar that is right on the beach and serves great cocktails.
+Eat at several eateries here at the resort and choose from Lomtalay Thai Restaurant for dinner and breakfast with classical Thai music playing in the background.
+Sunset café for Thai and international cuisine is open from 12 noon to midnight, a beach restaurant that is open for dinner from November 15 and lunch during December to January serving fresh fish, seafood and meat.
+Sunset Bar serves you cold drinks and refreshment and is great for an after dinner drink or the Beach Bar that is right on the seafront and serves fabulous cocktails.

 Between October and April enjoy one of the themed nights, casual beach BBQ or take advantage of a cooking class.